TMJ Exercises in Mesa, AZ

 • Head

 Many individuals avoid TMJ treatment, believing that it is too expensive or worrying that it may not reduce the pain.
-Even more individuals are unaware that they suffer from TMJ/TMD, believing that their headaches are the product of migraines or stress.
-However, if you suffer from tension headaches, clench your teeth, and experience clicking or popping in your jaws, the pain you suffer is probably TMJ related.
+Even more people are unaware that they suffer from TMJ/TMD, believing that their headaches are the product of migraines or stress.
+However, if you suffer from tension headaches, clench your teeth, and experience clicking or popping in your jaw, the pain you suffer is probably TMJ-related.

 For many years, it was believed that surgery was the only treatment for TMJ/TMD.
-However, neuromuscular dentistry has proven effective in alleviating the symptoms of TMJ and treating the cause without surgery.
-If you suffer from severe TMJ related pain, you should contact our neuromuscular dentist immediately.
+However, neuromuscular dentistry has proven effective in alleviating TMJ symptoms and treating the underlying cause without surgery.
+If you suffer from severe TMJ-related pain, you should contact our neuromuscular dentist immediately.

-New information is showing that minor TMJ and TMD pain can be managed and temporarily treated through jaw exercises designed to loosen the muscles and tendons and alleviate the tension which causes TMJ related pain.
+New information shows that minor TMJ and TMD pain can be managed and temporarily treated with jaw exercises designed to loosen the muscles and tendons and alleviate the tension that causes TMJ-related pain.

 Performing TMJ Exercises

-Finally, slowly repeat step two, but this time open your lower jaw down and as far to the left as possible.
-This will help stretch the jaw muscles on the other side of your face.
+Gently open your mouth and move your lower jaw downward and to the right.
+This motion helps stretch the muscles on the left side of your jaw.

-If any of these exercises cause increased or severe pain stop immediately and contact an experienced Neuromuscular Dentist.
-Do not continue exercises if pain worsens.
+If any of these exercises cause increased or severe pain, stop immediately and contact a neuromuscular dentist.
+Exercises should never worsen your symptoms.

 How Many Times a Day Should You Practice Your TMJ Exercises?

-What Other Home Remedies can Mitigate My TMJ Pain?
+What Other Home Remedies Can Help TMJ Pain?

-In addition to performing TMJ exercises, you may gain some relief from your painful symptoms through the following:
+In addition to performing TMJ exercises, you can get some relief from your painful symptoms through the following:

 • Eating soft foods